hteeyeoh/edge-ai-suites/manufacturing-ai-suite/hmi-augmented-worker/docs/user-guide/how-to-build-from-source.md

 8. Execute the File Watcher Service executable.

-   - Before starting the File Watcher Service, please do make sure that your backend ChatQ&A Core service is up.
+   - Before starting the File Watcher Service, please do make sure that your backend `ChatQnA Core` service is up.

      ```sh
      .\dist\file_watcher.exe